 An area of surface erosion was observed below an outlet pipe adjacent to the pumphouse located near the South Dam of the ARD Pond (Photo II.3).
 This area should be monitored and repaired if it begins to encroach on the pumphouse.
+This is not a dam safety concern but the pumphouse is an integral part of site water management.

 The downstream slope of the North Dam appeared to be in similar condition to the previous years.
 The slope is well grassed with no significant patches of bare or loose soil observed (Photo II.4).
 Localized depressions/steepened slopes along the toe of the North Dam have been noted during the annual inspections.
 These areas were purposely constructed by locally excavating into the dam slope to manage seepage exiting from the dam.
 Seepage collects in the toe ditch and flows to the seepage pond at the west end of the dam.
-Large vegetation was observed at the toe of the North Dam, especially at the east end of the dam (Photo II.5).
-This is not a dam safety concern but should be cleared during the ongoing vegetation management program on the site.
+Vegetation clearing was completed before the 2022 inspection and the slope and toe area were easier to observe (Photo II.5).